mdn/content/files/en-us/web/uri/index.md

 ---
-title: URLs
+title: URIs
-slug: Web/URL
+slug: Web/URI
 page-type: guide
 spec-urls: https://httpwg.org/specs/rfc9110.html#uri
 ---

-{{QuickLinksWithSubpages("/en-US/docs/Web/URL")}}
+{{QuickLinksWithSubpages("/en-US/docs/Web/URI")}}

-**URLs** are used to identify "resources" on the web.
-URLs are commonly used as targets of [HTTP](/en-US/docs/Web/HTTP) requests, in which case the URL represents a location for a physical resource, such as a document, a photo, binary data, etc. URLs can also be used to trigger behaviors other than fetching a resource, including opening the email client, sending text messages, or executing JavaScript, when used in other places such as the [`href`](/en-US/docs/Web/HTML/Element/a#href) of an HTML `<a>` link.
+**URIs** are used to identify "resources" on the web.
+URIs are commonly used as targets of [HTTP](/en-US/docs/Web/HTTP) requests, in which case the URI represents a location for a physical resource, such as a document, a photo, binary data, etc. URLs can also be used to trigger behaviors other than fetching a resource, including opening the email client, sending text messages, or executing JavaScript, when used in other places such as the [`href`](/en-US/docs/Web/HTML/Element/a#href) of an HTML `<a>` link.

 ## URLs and URNs